Who Is Considered an International Student?

 - Your college or university must be recognized by the appropriate governmental ministry as a degree-granting institution.

 - All transcripts and degree certificates/diplomas must be written in the original language of instruction.
 All original-language documents must be accompanied by a separate, word-for-word English translation.
-Dual-language transcripts are not acceptable.
+Dual-language transcripts are acceptable.

 - Official transcripts must show all courses and subjects taken and all grades (marks) received.